 While you could confront your child, dig through their room looking for evidence, or insist that they take a drug test, these behaviors can actually cause more harm than good.

 Before taking these drastic measures based on a hunch, you’ll want to make sure you have a solid reason to think your child has a drug issue.
-If you’re still concerned after reading these seven warning signs, you’ll want to explore treatment options and then carefully start a conversation with your teen.
+If you’re still concerned after reading these seven warning signs, you’ll want to research treatment options and then carefully start a conversation with your teen.
+Professional help from a residential drug treatment center can provide the necessary support and structured environment for your child to overcome their drug-related challenges.

 1. Behavioral Changes